 Even if the greens die back, as long as the ground is workable you can continue to harvest the roots through the winter.

 Leeks are similar to the root vegetables in that you can mulch them with about 18″ of straw or shredded leaves to be able to harvest all winter.

-Kale can tolerate to 10 degrees Fahrenheit and Swiss chard can tolerate into the teens.
+Kale can tolerate cold to 10°F and Swiss chard can tolerate cold into the teens.
 They can also tolerate temps above 100 degrees Fahrenheit, so in many zones you can grow chard and kale all year long.
-They are the workhorses of my garden.

 In fact, you can continue to harvest Brussels sprouts even after a snow.
-Broccoli, cauliflower and cabbage are tolerant to about 26 degrees Fahrenheit.
+Broccoli, cauliflower and cabbage are tolerant to about 26°F.

 Are you getting your garden ready for the fall/winter?
 I’d love to hear about it!

 Thank you for sharing this information I'm a real amateur but it's worth it I have hopes to help my neighbors with the prices of fresh produce so high we all as neighbors should plant gardens in our yards including fruit trees which I plan to do.